anik2118/Movement_Solidarity/READme.md

 - Ensure Python is installed (download from Python.org).
 - Run the program using any Python IDE.

-Note: Follow mailing service guidelines to avoid violating email policies.
+Note: Follow mailing service guidelines to avoid violating email policies.<br>
 **Dont Send More than 150 emails otherwise google will ban you**